 Though there are no accommodations directly at the Bells.
 However, you’ll find plenty of options for Bells Beach accommodation for any budget in the nearby town for Torquay.

-This stunning Bells Beach accommodation option is the perfect place to unwind and reconnect with nature, conveniently located just 30-minute from Bells Beach by foot.
+This stunning Bells Beach accommodation option is the perfect place to unwind and reconnect with nature.
+Desa Retreat is conveniently located just 30-minute from Bells Beach by foot.

-Located just a 4-minute drive from Bells Beach and a 10-minute walk from Jan Juc beach is Chianti Cottages.
+Chianti Cottages is located just a 4-minute drive from Bells Beach and a 10-minute walk from Jan Juc beach.
 There are two cottages – a studio with a balcony which includes a toaster, refrigerator, and private bathroom, the other is a beautiful, brick house featuring a fully equipped kitchen and washing machine.

 For a more affordable Bells Beach accommodation option, check out this awesome hostel in Torquay.
-They’ve got options ranging from dorm beds to private rooms, as well as shared bathrooms and a large kitchen to prepare meals.
+Bells Beach Backpackers has got options ranging from dorm beds to private rooms, as well as shared bathrooms and a large kitchen to prepare meals.

 Whether you’re an avid surfer, looking for a fun activity near Torquay, or are simply searching for a place to stop along the Great Ocean Road, Bells Beach won’t disappoint.